You have an admission decision, now what?

 Q: I have been admitted to the fall term.
 May I defer my admission to spring?

 A: The Office of Undergraduate Admission rarely approves requests to defer admission to a future term or academic year.
 However, students who would like to request a deferral of enrollment may submit the Request for Deferment form.
-The Request for Deferment form will be available from June 1 - June 30, 2024 to students who have accepted their offer of admission.
-You will receive a response to your request for deferment by July 31, 2024.Final Steps to Enrollment
+The Request for Deferment form will be available from June 1 - June 30, 2025 to students who have accepted their offer of admission.
+You will receive a response to your request for deferment by July 31, 2025.

-Q: When can I stop checking the website for new requirements?
+Q: Can I stop checking the website for new requirements?

 A: No, you can only apply for housing after you accept your offer of admission and before the housing application deadline using your CalNet credentials."Who Can I Talk to About...?"

-Q: Now that I am admitted, who can I talk to about the courses that I should enroll in during my first semester at Berkeley?
+Q: Now that I am admitted, who can help me choose courses for my first semester at Berkeley?

 Q: Who do I talk to about the American History and Institutions requirements and the American Cultures requirement?